 She thought about it, and crossed her fingers behind her back.
 “Yes.”

-Her phone had some new scratches on the case, but otherwise was working fine once she charged it.
+Her phone (which had appeared on the low stone wall of the bridge while she stood there with her jacket on backwards as instructed, staring furiously at the inside of her hood and wishing she could risk taking a peek) had some new scratches on the case, but otherwise was working fine once she charged it.
 Whoever – or whatever – lived under the bridge had taken good care of it.
 Just as they’d taken good care of her when she fell, catching her before she hit the water.
 She noted these observations down in her notebook, then went to the village shop, bypassing the footbridge.
 She bought a tin of Quality Street and a thank you card, which seemed rather impersonal, but she didn’t know anything about the resident of the bridge other than the fact that they wanted to be left alone.
 She also didn’t have enough pocket money for anything else, which was a shame, because there was a copy of Ghost Hunters’ Monthly in the magazine stand that she hadn’t read yet.

 At home, she found wrapping paper in the cupboard in the hall, and tape and scissors in the kitchen.